graemetlloyd/ProjectWhalehead/Outline.md

 We initially excluded any data sets that were molecular, phenetic, ontogenetic or meta-analytical as these do not represent data sets intended for morphological phylogenetic inference (our focus here).
 In the repository, and more broadly amongst morphological phylogenetics, many datasets are derived from older datasets with little or no modification.
 For example, a matrix in the repository may have derivative matrices in which taxon or characters sampling was expanded from (see Figure S1 of Hartman et al. 2019 for an excellent illustration of the how complex this issue can become).
-For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016) employing the appropriate metadata available in the XML files associated with each data set.
+For this study, if there were multiple dataset derivatives, we chose the largest or most expansive dataset using the same criteria applied by Wright et al. (2016), employing the appropriate metadata available in the XML files associated with each data set.
+The same XML files contain taxonomic reconciliations - links between OTU names used in the trees with taxa entered into the Paleobiology Database, the source used for our (and Sansom's) age data.
+Using the API (Peters and McClennen 2015) we further filtered the data down to just those where all taxa are both reconciled and have age data available in the database (i.e., at least one fossil occurrence is attributable to each OTU).
-The final matrices contained 128 data sets.
+The final matrices represent 128 different data sets.

 ## Phylogenetic Analysis